pinarkizilarslan/Personal-Organizer-Application/README.md

 - User needs to change the password and other information from the profile screen.
 - Store photo in CSV file as base64 format.
 - CTRL – Z & CTRL – Y capability on user profile window.

      *Each field changes need to manage via CTRL-Z to undo and CTRL-Y to redo.

+## Salary Calculator
+According to BMO, a staff’s minimum salary should be calculated via some parameters
+- Create a screen to calculate the user’s minimum salary and hold this information as user information.
+- Read BMO rules carefully and hide fields if they are not needed otherwise show them.
+- User needs to enter/update these data.
+- On the profile screen, you need to show the calculated salary.
+The minimum salary will be calculated as %50 off for the part-time user.

+## Reminder
+- User need to manage (list, add, update, delete) reminders.
+There are two reminder types (meeting & task)
+- Each reminder has a date, time, summary and description fields.
+- The reminder will show summary value on active windows header and shake active windows along two seconds.

+An administrator will be able to send a new password to users’ e-mail o Show a progress bar while e-mail sending.
+Show a warning message to ask “really want to exit” on the close button(X) clicked

 ### Takım Üyeleri
 * [Pınar Kızılarslan](https://github.com/pinarkizilarslan)